seelabs/scratch_docs/xls-xchainbridge.md

 One alternate design that was implemented involved a set of servers similar to the witness servers called "federators".
 These servers communicated among themselves, collected signatures needed to submit transactions on behalf of the door accounts directly, and submitted those transactions.

 This design is attractive from a usability point of view.
-There is no "cross-chain sequence number" that needs to be obtained on the destination chain, and creating accounts using cross-chain transfers is straight forward.
+There is no "cross-chain sequence number" that needs to be obtained on the destination chain, and creating accounts using cross-chain transfers is straightforward.

 The main disadvantage of this design is the complexity in the federators.
 In order to submit a transaction, the federators need to agree on a transaction's sequence number and fees.
 This requires the federators to stay in "sync" with each other and requires that these federators be much more complex than the "witness" servers proposed in this design.

-In addition, handing fee escalation, failed transactions, and servers falling behind was much more complex.
+In addition, handling fee escalation, failed transactions, and servers falling behind was much more complex.

 Finally, because all the transactions were submitted from the same account (the door account), this presented a challenge for transaction throughput as the XRP ledger limits the number of transactions an account can submit in a single ledger.